 As a first design requirement, our research tool must preserve the stimulation capabilities of predicate therapy systems, to ensure there is no compromise to clinical care options.
-This approach is consistent with other state-of-the-art research tools provided for therapy research (Rouse et al., 2011; Stanslaski et al., 2018).
+This approach is consistent with other state-of-the-art research tools provided for therapy research [28, 29].
 The DyNeuMo Mk-1 provides stimulation capability equivalent to predicate deep brain, chronic pain, sacral nerve (incontinence), and gastric stimulators, based on publicly-available manufacturer specifications.

 As a general research tool, we aim to support a variety of potential use-cases.
 Motion-based states of interest include tremor (oscillations), general activity, gait and freezing, absolute posture, falls, and transient shocks.
-The detection of these motion states can be applied by researchers exploring improved therapies for postural and gait instability in Parkinson's disease (Moreau et al., 2008), transient stress events in mixed incontinence (Nissenkorn et al., 2004), posture effects such as orthostatic hypertension (Stemper et al., 2006), and titration of stimulation through circadian (sleep-wake) cycles (Voges et al., 2015).
+The detection of these motion states can be applied by researchers exploring improved therapies for postural and gait instability in Parkinson's disease [30], transient stress events in mixed incontinence [31], posture effects such as orthostatic hypertension [32], and titration of stimulation through circadian (sleepwake) cycles [33].
 In addition to automated stimulation titration, inertial sensing makes diagnostic information on patient activity available without burdening the user with added instrumentation.
 Finally, the sensor also provides an alternative input method for the patient to discretely interact with their device through explicit motor inputs, such as tap-activation.

 The practical implementation of a motion-adaptive stimulator motivates additional design requirements.
 To help train and program the classifier, we need a method to gather individual patient data and configure the algorithm based on their specific characteristics.
 In addition, a control policy is required to map the outcome of motion classification to the desired stimulation state.
-To minimize the impact on device longevity or avoid increasing recharge burden, the addition of the algorithm must not significantly increase the power consumption of the system compared to baseline therapy, e.g. roughly <400 μ W for bilateral stimulation in the treatment of Parkinson's disease (Rouse et al., 2011).
+To minimize the impact on device longevity or avoid increasing recharge burden, the addition of the algorithm must not significantly increase the power consumption of the system compared to baseline therapy, e.g. roughly $<400~\mu W$ for bilateral stimulation in the treatment of Parkinson's disease [28].
 Finally, a safe verification process is needed to confirm the functional operation of the motion-adaptive algorithm in each patient.

-2.2.
-Sensing and classification
+2.2 Sensing and Classification

 Inputs of the adaptive algorithms include time- and inertial-based signals.
-For time-based, circadian-synchronised control, the system scheduler uses an embedded real-time clock to send control signals to the microprocessor when a transition might be required.
+For time-based, circadian-synchronized control, the system scheduler uses an embedded real-time clock to send control signals to the microprocessor when a transition might be required.
 Using the clinician programmer, the scheduler can be configured to change the stimulation pattern according to the patient's daily routine and circadian symptoms.
-The inertial sensing is provided by an embedded ADXL346, an ultra-low power microelectromechanical system (MEMS) three-axis accelerometer manufactured by Analog Devices (Analog Devices, 2009).
+The inertial sensing is provided by an embedded ADXL346, an ultra-low power microelectromechanical system (MEMS) three-axis accelerometer manufactured by Analog Devices [34].
 The classifier leverages the digital motion processor (DMP) embedded in the ADXL346.
 The DMP is configured through the clinician interface through a read/write register field.
-While this interface requires referring to the register table in the manufacturer-provided documentation (Analog Devices, 2009) to fully utilize, it does provide full accessibility to the DMP, which was deemed desirable for research teams exploring custom algorithms.
-The sensing axis, combination of axes, thresholds, AC/DC coupling, and timing constraints for rules/ threshold-based classification provided by the DMP are all accessible in the register field.
+While this interface requires referring to the register table in the manufacturer-provided documentation [34] to fully utilize, it does provide full accessibility to the DMP, which was deemed desirable for research teams exploring custom algorithms.
+The sensing axis, combination of axes, thresholds, AC/DC coupling, and timing constraints for rules/threshold-based classification provided by the DMP are all accessible in the register field.